hasura/graphql-engine/architecture/live-queries.md

 This document describes Hasura's architecture which lets you scale to handle a million active live queries.

 ## TL;DR:
-Each client (a web/mobile app) subscribes to data or a live-result with an auth token.
+**The setup:** Each client (a web/mobile app) subscribes to data or a live-result with an auth token.
 The data is in Postgres.
-1 million rows are updated in Postgres every second creating a new result per client.
+1 million rows are updated in Postgres every second (ensuring a new result pushed per client).
 Hasura is the GraphQL API provider (with authorization).

-The test: How many concurrent live subscriptions (clients) can Hasura handle?
+**The test:** How many concurrent live subscriptions (clients) can Hasura handle?
 Does Hasura scale vertically and/or horizontally?

 <img src="https://storage.googleapis.com/graphql-engine-cdn.hasura.io/img/subscriptions-images/main-image-fs8.png"  width="500px" />